- What is AI Analytics?

 Once driven by centuries-old statistical modeling techniques, AI and machine learning are now transforming the field of analytics by offering a level of speed, scale and granularity that's humanly impossible.

 AI analytics, on the other hand, based on machine learning algorithms constantly monitors and analyzes huge amounts of data.
-The results stand apart from traditional analytics in:
+The results stand apart from traditional analytics in:- Scale

 An AI-based anomaly detection solution learns the normal behavior of the data without being explicitly told what to look for.
 It does it at any granularity: revenues per country, products, channels, etc.